andrewcooke/bnum/README.md

 * the "functional" form is not supported.

-In addition, I debated for a long time whether to support inheritance.
+In addition, I debated for a long time whether to support multiple inheritance.
 It is an awfully complicated way to avoid typing `.value`.

 ### Philosophy